fenio/k8s-truenas/README.md

 ```

 Again above is simplified/streamlined version of values file.
 Below are the commands to get file with comments.
+You have to change portal details so at least its IP, group and initiator group.

 ```
 wget https://raw.githubusercontent.com/democratic-csi/charts/master/stable/democratic-csi/examples/freenas-iscsi.yaml -O - | sed '/INLINE/,$d' > iscsi.yaml